 After graduating from high school, I enrolled at Princeton University.
 My freshman year was a whirlwind.
 I got involved in a lot of activities, trying to find a way to distract myself from the pain I felt inside.
 My self-esteem was tied to how others saw me because I didn’t know how to value myself.
 I did not like how it seemed like I had to be more self-centered in my life in order to be accepted and succeed.
 There was always another box to check and mark to achieve, and I didn’t know how to have self-acceptance.

 Unknown, Unexpected Needs

 During the summer after my freshman year, a situation developed in my family that inspired my decision to very suddenly to take a year off before my sophomore year of college.
 I needed to prioritize family first.
 Because of what my family was going through, a mentor of mine suggested that I see a counselor for myself.
 For the first time, I really started to unpack my experiences with my own mental health.
 I discovered that I didn’t really like myself.
 Parts of my childhood that I had blocked out — including some of the middle school experiences, like writing a 10-page suicide letter — started to suddenly come back when they were triggered by finding the item associated with the memory.

 Before this process, I didn’t think or know that I had trauma, because I couldn’t point to what I would have called a traumatic event.
-But trauma-focused counseling helped me unpack the pain, stress, and anxiety that I lived with that I had accepted as a normal part of my everyday existence.
+But trauma-focused counseling helped me unpack the pain, stress, and anxiety that I lived with.
+I had accepted it all as a normal part of my everyday existence.
 In these sessions, I would write down observations about things that happened.
 Then I would be able to recognize the emotions that I had experienced, and start the healing process.
 I was able to connect emotionally in a way that I hadn’t before.
 After not being able to cry for over four years, I began to be able to express my emotions.